-Where other development is proposed on a river slope hazard steep slope in excess of 25 per cent, as shown on Schedule B-2, an engineering report shall be prepared to the satisfaction of the Conservation Authority and the Town of Grand Valley.
+Where other development is proposed on a river slope hazard steep slope in excess of 25 per cent, as shown on Schedule B-2, a Slope Stability Report a engineering report-shall be prepared to the satisfaction of the Conservation Authority and the Town of Grand Valley.
 The report shall confirm that the slopes will be stable during and after construction.